Probably the best views in Surrey can be had from Newlands Corner.

 In spring and summer, the chalk grassland is a spectacular carpet of wild flowers.
 In the past the grasslands were grazed, and nowadays they are mown once a year after the plants have set seed.
 This keeps the grassland open and stops scrubby plants invading.

-Getting there: Simply catch the South Western Railway service to Guildford (there is a 9 mile walk from Guildford station to St Martha’s hill via Newlands Corner), or the Great Western service to Chilworth (there is an 8.5mile walk from Chilworth station to Newlands Corner).
+Getting there: Simply catch the South Western Railway service to Guildford (there is a 9 mile circular walk from Guildford station to St Martha’s hill via Newlands Corner), or the Great Western service to Chilworth (there is an 8.5mile circular walk from Chilworth station to Newlands Corner) with a short-cut option.
 Or hop on Compass Travel bus route 23 or 25 (from Friary bus staion).

 What to do when you’re there…